5th National Conference on Male Victims of Domestic Abuse

 They will highlight how you can help ensure male victims and their children in your local community escape.
 This includes setting up male-victim friendly services and public communications campaigns through to explaining the experiences and barriers these victims face.
 The academics will also set out their latest research findings.

-This is a CPD accredited course (seven points) is available for attendees and the conference meets the NICE Quality Standards on domestic abuse.
+This is a CPD accredited course (six points) is available for attendees and the conference meets the NICE Quality Standards on domestic abuse.

 Speakers Confirmed so far